vbaliga/vbaliga.github.io/_posts/2019-05-07-dangers-sample-variance-small-sample-size.md

 # Can we find general patterns?

 At what point is sample size large enough to trust its estimation of the true variance?
-The answer, of course, likely depends on the parent population’s actual variance.
+Let's first see if it depends on the parent population’s actual variance.

 Let’s create a few other examples and see if we can find common patterns.
 We’ll fix population means at 0, population sizes to be 1000 but vary standard deviations (and therefore variance) widely.

 ``` r
 mean = 0